Elevated photos – using a higher viewpoint to get the shot

 The photo is from a detailed review I wrote about using the MegaMast and CamRanger kit , which is on the main Northlight Images web site.

 The tripod is lightweight and easy to set up on my own.
-This time we’re in a busy street by the market, so Karen was with me to prevent it being a hazard to pedestrians, whilst I’m concentrating on controlling the camera.
+If we’re in a busy street by the market, I always make sure I’ve got an assistant with me to prevent it being a hazard to pedestrians, whilst I’m concentrating on controlling the camera.

 It’s not big, but you can see how the extended legs might be a trip hazard – yes, we do health and safety risk assessments.
 We’re insured too – something you should always check with any photographer you engage on a job.